Nkzq/vite-frontend-starter/README.md

 * #### Icons

 **Icons** files are located under `src/assets/icons`, they are used to create a svg sprite.
-Feel free to use the icon twig template to help you, it is located under : `src/assets/templates/utils/_icon.twig`
+Feel free to use the icon twig template as a reference, it is located under : `src/assets/templates/utils/_icon.twig`

 ```twig
 # iconID is the name of your svg file (required)